CkCreative/important_linux_commands/README.md

 > Range over all items in a directory and rename them

 `ls -v | cat -n | while read n f; do mv -n "$f" "$n.ext"; done`

+> Image compression using imagemin

+Install imagemin-cli globally then run `imagemin * --out-dir=compressed` to compress all images in the current directory and store them in `/compressed`